eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 --- abstract

 IETF Hackathons encourage the IETF community to collaborate on running code related to existing and evolving Internet standards.
-This document provides a set of practices for running IETF Hackathons.
+This document provides a set of practices that have been used for running IETF Hackathons.
 These practices apply to Hackathons in which both in-person and remote participation are possible with adaptations for Hackathons that are online only.

 --- middle